sesliu/Sasply/README.md

 # Sasply version 0.0.6 - Beta

-Sasply means still a simple play.
+Sasply means still a simple player.

 a simple player written in JavaFX with playlist support.